mvolkmann/blog/src/smalltalk.md

 To create a new package:

 - Click the "New" button in the center strip of buttons.
 - Enter a package name.
+For example, "Volkmann".
 - Select the newly created package.
+- Enter a comment describing the package.
 - Click the "Save" button.

 To determine where packages are saved: